CN-TU/py-outlier-detection-stream-data/README.md

 Plots used in the paper are generated in the [scatterplots/paper_plots/] folder.

-### 3. Boxplots and critical difference diagrams for synthetic datasets (Section 6.1)
+### 3. Boxplots and critical difference diagrams for synthetic datasets

 Open a terminal from [statistics/].
 Run: